aufau/SaberMod/README.rst

 LCC 4.1 is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser and David R. Hanson, and available under a non-copyleft license.
 You can find it in code/tools/lcc/COPYRIGHT.
-LCC version bundled with this SDK comes from ioquake3 and it has been slightly modified by it's developers.
+LCC version bundled with this SDK comes from ioquake3 and it has been slightly modified by its developers.

 Some files in `assets` directory are modified assets from the